Mega Delhi heist: Two arrested by Chhattisgarh Police

 They found that jewellery worth over Rs 20 crore had been stolen, making it one of the biggest robberies reported in the national Capital recently.

-Owner of Umrao Jewellers, Sanjay Jain said that the shop remains closed on every Monday and he suspected that the thieves had managed to make their way in from the terrace.
+Owner of the store, Sanjay Jain said that the shop remains closed on every Monday and he suspected that the thieves had managed to make their way in from the terrace.

 "The burglars disconnected the six CCTV cameras installed in the shop during the commission of the crime," a source said.